This post may contain affiliate links. Please see my disclosure policy for details.

 What’s even better is the building has some red features on it too which compliments the sign perfectly.
 In my opinion, this spot looks much prettier for photos than the modern railway station sign if you were looking for an Instagram-worthy location.

-Another bonus is that as you’re not on the railway station itself, so it will be less crowded for your photos.
+Another bonus is that as you’re not at the railway station itself, it will be less crowded for your photos.

 FAQs about the longest place name in Wales

 - How many letters are in Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch?
 58 letters and 18 syllables!

 - What does the longest place name in Wales mean in English?
 “The Church of St Mary in the hollow of the white hazel near the rapid whirlpool and the church of St Tysilio near a red cave”